H2CO3/Sparkling/README.md

    If it doesn't (the linker will tell you that), try `-fPIC` instead.
  - explicit linkage against some components of the C standard library (maths, time, I/O, etc.) may be necessary using different linker flags (e. g. `-lm`)
- - You may not be using GCC or clang, in which case I'm sorry but you're alone.
+ - You may not be using GCC or clang, in which case I'm sorry but you're on your own. (a properly configured IDE should accept and import the code as-is;
-   (a properly configured IDE should accept and import the code as-is; most notably, if you are on Windows, then you are probably not using GCC or clang but an IDE with some other compiler of which the name I don't even dare to mention; in this case, drag'n'dropping the `src/` folder into your project should *still* work.)
+   most notably, if you are on Windows, then you are probably not using GCC or clang but an IDE and a compiler of which the name I don't even dare to mention; in this case, drag'n'dropping the `src/` folder into your project should *still* work.)